StarRocks/starrocks/docs/en/loading/StreamLoad.md

 In addition to Stream Load, you can also use Broker Load to load data from a local file system.
 This feature is supported from v2.5 onwards.

 Broker Load is an asynchronous loading method.
 After you submit a load job, StarRocks asynchronously runs the job and does not immediately return the job result.
-You need to query the job result by hand:
+You need to query the job result by hand.
+See [Check Broker Load progress](#check-broker-load-progress).

-- In v3.0 and earlier, use the [SHOW LOAD](../sql-reference/sql-statements/data-manipulation/SHOW_LOAD.md) statement or the curl command to query the job result.
-- In v3.1 and later, query the job result from the [`information_schema.loads`](../reference/information_schema/loads.md) view.

 ### Limits